grey-area/qcircuits/docs/source/tutorial.rst

     >>> phi = qc.State.from_column_vector(   # the state |010⟩
     ...
 [0., 0., 1., 0., 0., 0., 0., 0.]
     ... )

+Note that while QCircuits allows the user to extract the tensor data from a state, i.e., observe a state in full, rather than just taking a measurement, in true quantum computation this is not possible.

 Operators